lineality/dungeon_of_notebooks_coding_study_tools/README.md

 An example approach to covering a Computer Science, Programing, and Coding curriculum can be found here: https://github.com/lineality/cs-computer-science-curriculum

-An 'intro / starter' notebook is here, to start story and introduce how notebooks are used: https://colab.research.google.com/drive/1vFMCwj8yVdqUW66s8kDEK9P6YoBri21m?usp=sharing
+An introductory notebook is here, to start the story and introduce how notebooks are used: https://colab.research.google.com/drive/1vFMCwj8yVdqUW66s8kDEK9P6YoBri21m?usp=sharing

 ## Story Puzzles and Coding Challenges